jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprices/read/pricefor.md

 * The view function can be accessed externally by anyone.
 * The view function does not alter state on the blockchain.
 * The function overrides a function definition from the [`IJBPrices`](../../../interfaces/ijbprices.md) interface.
-* The function returns the price of the currency in terms of the base, with the specified number of decimals.
+* The function returns the price of the currency in terms of the base, as a fixed point number with the specified number of decimals.

 ### Body